biox/clist/README.md

 **lists**

 Reply with a list of mailing lists.
-Any lists having `hidden = true` will be omitted from this list.

 **subscribe**